 How to Request a Travel-Validated Form DS-2019 from ECFMG

 It is your responsibility to ensure that your request for a travel-validated DS-2019 is received by ECFMG well before your departure from the United States.
 In addition to the seven to ten business day processing time, you should also allow ample time for ECFMG to mail or express courier ship the travel-validated Form DS-2019 back to you.
 If you will be applying for a new J visa at a U.S. consulate, it is vital that you request and receive the travel-validated Form DS-2019 from ECFMG prior to scheduling your appointment at the U.S. consulate.

 “Visa” and “Visa Status”

 It is important to understand that “visa” and “visa status” are two separate things.
 A “visa” is the physical stamp affixed to a passport page that permits a foreign national to enter the United States in a specific visa classification.
 Visas may only be obtained at U.S. consulates outside of the United States.
 “Visa status” is the legal condition or manner under which a foreign national is present in the United States.
 Specifically, visa status determines an individual’s purpose for being in the United States and the objectives she/he is authorized to pursue while in the United States, such as training, studying, or working.
 Upon entry to the United States, a foreign national’s “visa status” is reflected on Form I-94, Arrival/Departure Record, which is issued at the U.S. port-of-entry to every entering nonimmigrant.
 In the case of physicians sponsored by ECFMG, Form I-94 should always reflect “J-1” status with the notation of “D/S,” which stands for “Duration of Status.”
 The expiration of the “visa” in a passport will not affect a physician if she/he is maintaining J-1 visa status in the United States.
-The only time a person requires a valid J-1 “visa” is if s/he is physically outside of the United States and wishes to enter the United States in J-1 status.
+The only time a person requires a valid J-1 “visa” is if she/he is physically outside of the United States and wishes to enter the United States in J-1 status.